 Emergency room coverage under Georgia Medicaid rests on a layered federal framework.
 The Emergency Medical Treatment and Labor Act of 1986 (EMTALA) at 42 USC 1395dd guarantees that any hospital with an emergency department participating in Medicare must screen and stabilize anyone presenting for emergency care, regardless of insurance status or ability to pay.
 The Balanced Budget Act of 1997 §4704 codified the prudent layperson standard at 42 USC 1396u-2(b)(2)(C) for Medicaid managed care, requiring that emergency coverage be determined by what a prudent layperson with average knowledge of health and medicine would have believed about the urgency of their symptoms, not by the final diagnosis.
 The Affordable Care Act of 2010 §2719A extended prudent layperson protections to all health plans including Medicaid.
 The implementing rule at 42 CFR 438.114 prohibits prior authorization for emergency services, requires out-of-network emergency coverage at in-network cost-sharing, and protects against retrospective denial based on final diagnosis.
 Cost-sharing rules at 42 CFR 447.54 permit nominal cost-sharing for non-emergency ED use, with statutory exemptions for children, pregnant women, long-term care residents, family planning services, and true emergencies under 42 CFR 447.56.
-Georgia applies a nominal non-emergency ED copay for adults, with the four CMOs operating ED diversion programs through 24/7 nurse lines, primary care medical home assignments, care management for high utilizers, and behavioral health crisis alternatives through Crisis Stabilization Units, Behavioral Health Crisis Centers, and the Georgia Crisis and Access Line.
-This guide walks through the federal authorities, the cost-sharing structure, the ED diversion infrastructure, the trauma and specialty center networks, and what members and providers need to know about coverage decisions. :::
+Georgia applies a nominal non-emergency ED copay for adults, with the three CMOs operating ED diversion programs through 24/7 nurse lines, primary care medical home assignments, care management for high utilizers, and behavioral health crisis alternatives through Crisis Stabilization Units, Behavioral Health Crisis Centers, and the Georgia Crisis and Access Line.
+This guide walks through the federal authorities, the cost-sharing structure, the ED diversion infrastructure, the trauma and specialty center networks, and what members and providers need to know about coverage decisions.

 The federal framework